techidaily/site-facebook/source/_posts/the-ultimate-checklist-for-producing-high-quality-facebook-reels.md

 Close

  Meta introduced Reels to Instagram in 2020 to take on TikTok, which was soaring in popularity at the time.
-Reels work similarly to[how TikTok videos work](http://www.makeuseof.com/tag/what-is-tiktok-how-does-it-work/) .
+Reels work similarly to [how TikTok videos work](http://www.makeuseof.com/tag/what-is-tiktok-how-does-it-work/) .
 They are usually between 15 and 60 seconds long and edited with audio or various effects.

  The feature surged in popularity and quickly became the platform's fastest-growing content format by a wide margin.
 This, in turn, encouraged Facebook to launch Reels on its platform in February 2022.